The Government has reduced RUC rates again by 36% from 1 March 2023 to 30 June 2023.

 If you don't buy your RUC in advance, Waka Kotahi could issue you with an assessment for your unpaid RUC, in the form of an invoice.

-Any invoices will be charged at the original RUC rate, not the discounted RUC rate.
+Any invoices will be charged at the standard RUC rate, not the discounted RUC rate.